random

 G

-Guy Yaffe Ermozaabout 1 month ago
+Guy Yaffe Ermoza2 months ago

 Hi all, quick ask.
 I’m trying to find the right professional channels to share an upcoming technical webinar (no product pitch).
 It’s about practical multi-cloud security implementation using native controls (AWS/Azure/GCP) and how teams scale it across accounts, orgs, and environments.